Last Updated: January 9, 2023 (summary of updates)

 - We employ encryption technologies to securely transmit personal information, including data-in-transit encryption, and we encrypt personal information that is stored.

 - We strive to maintain a data backup and recovery capability designed to help ensure a timely and accurate restoration of personal information.

 - We work hard to maintain industry standard software development lifecycle with industry standard security practices designed to establish secure application, infrastructure, and network architectures.

 - We endeavor to maintain event monitoring and response procedures for events which could impact functionality, security and/or availability of the Services.

-- We regularly provide Staff training for security incidents and maintain incident response policies, plans and procedures focused on timely and effective incident response.
+- We provide Staff training for security incidents and maintain incident response policies, plans and procedures focused on timely and effective incident response.

 - We employ trained security professionals with experience in security incident response and event monitoring.

-- We perform application security testing (including penetration testing) and conduct security risk assessments focused on the identification and remediation of risks.
-Any identified security vulnerabilities are remediated in a timely manner.
+- We perform application security testing (including penetration testing) and conduct security risk assessments focused on the identification and remediation of risks, and work hard to timely remediate identified security vulnerabilities.

-- We implement oversight and governance procedures for security risks, including a vulnerability disclosure program and mandatory reviews of any incidents affecting the Services.
+- We implement oversight and governance procedures for security risks, including a vulnerability disclosure program and reviews of incidents affecting the Services.

 We are constantly working on ways to prevent unauthorized access and misuse of personal information through administrative, physical, and technical safeguards.
 These include: